 Transfer pricing France 2026: documentation, OECD methods and Pillar Two

-Transfer pricing in France in 2026: arm's length principle, mandatory documentation thresholds (LPF L13 AA, EUR 400M), five OECD methods, penalties (5% undocumented amount, 40% bad faith), Country-by-Country Reporting, and interaction with Pillar Two (15% global minimum tax).
+Transfer pricing in France in 2026: arm's length principle, mandatory documentation thresholds (LPF L13 AA, EUR 150M since the 2024 Finance Act), five OECD methods, penalties (EUR 50,000 minimum, 40% for deliberate default), Country-by-Country Reporting, and interaction with Pillar Two (15% global minimum tax).
 Analysis by Cabinet Hayot Expertise, Paris.

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.